Exeter-Omics-Servers/omics-server-training/Core_Topics/GNU-Linux.md

 ### File manipulation

-Tailor some file manipulation task that fits in well with what users might normally encounter in their research.
+Tailor some file manipulation task that fits in well with what partipants might normally encounter in their research.
 For example:

 - `awk` can be useful with tabular datasets (columnar operations, row/column